 VIII.1.
 Examples.
-The examples are not in themselves prescriptive, but are meant to provide a model of reliable application and interpretation of the rule in question.
-A word, phrase, element, or entire area may be illustrated; ISBD punctuation is given as needed only for the portion illustrated.
+The examples are not in themselves prescriptive, but are meant to provide a model of reliable application and interpretation of the rule in

 VIII.2.
 Notes.
 The instructions and guidelines in area 7 are written in imperative form.
 This does not imply that all notes are required; on the contrary, most notes are not (see 7A1.5).
 Consult the other areas of DCRM(C) in order to ascertain what is required and what is optional in any given situation (see 7A1).
 The conventions for notes included as part of the examples are as follows.